GenomiqueENS/toullig/README.md

 │       └── BC06 <br>
 └── uploaded <br>

-MODE fast5tofastq
+Fast5tofastq
 -

-In the execution of toullig fast5tofastq, the programm step :
+In the execution of toullig Fast5tofastq, the programm step :

- + List the fast5 files.
+ + List the .fast5 files.
- + Read a fast5 file.
+ + Read a .fast5 file.
- + Write the fastq sequence(s).
+ + Write the .fastq sequence(s).
  + Make few some log informations.

 ###UNDERSTAND THE TYPE OF SEQUENCE